morrtal/hello-world/README.md

 # hello-world
-My first experience using Github repository
+My first experience using the Github repository